cypress-io/netlify-plugin-cypress/README.md

 See [cypress-example-kitchensink](https://github.com/cypress-io/cypress-example-kitchensink) for instance.

-### Chromium
+### browser

-By default all tests run using built-in Electron browser.
-If you want to use Chromium:
+By default all tests run using Chromium browser.
+If you want to use Electron:

 ```toml
 [build]